armory/documentation/_spinnaker/app_secrets.md

-This manifest reference may be visible to developers, but provided developers do not have direct access to the Kubernetes cluster, they won't be able to retrieve the actual token from the secret.
+This manifest reference may be visible to developers, but provided developers do not have direct access to the Kubernetes cluster, they won't be able to retrieve the actual token from the secret; Spinnaker allows the developers to still manage the deployments to production, but not to retrieve the secret itself.

 ### Configure Your Application